Solar Stats & Trends

 While much of the energy economy runs on keeping the conversation vague and complex, we give you basic lay-of-the-land answers so you can ask the right questions moving forward.
 Whether you’re simply testing the waters of going solar or you’re delving into more complex topics like financing options and state policies, we provide actionable expert insights to help you make the smart solar decision for your home.

 Here’s what Let’s Go Solar offers: Step-by-step solar instructions.
-Explanations on all the facets of solar through understandable charts, checklists, quizzes and state-specific scenarios.
+Explanations on all facets of solar through understandable charts, checklists, quizzes and state-specific scenarios.
 Advice from long-time industry experts.
 And lots of resources to help you drill down to get your solar questions answered.

 Alex DodanGraphic Design